Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-8-containerizing-our-work-environment/index.md

 In all its simplicity, the script just decrypts and installs our configs, then hands over the reigns to bash.
-Sops can work with arbitrary data, so the `--input-type` and `--output-type` options are necessary, to let it now that the passed in files aren't fully encrypted, but actually just contain partially encrypted yaml.
+Sops can work with arbitrary data, so the `--input-type` and `--output-type` options are necessary, to let it know that the passed in files aren't fully encrypted, but actually just contain partially encrypted yaml.
 Usually sops is smart enough to figure this out on its own, but since there's no `yaml` extension on either of the files it needs a little  help.